Skip to content

 • Overseeing the provision and coordination of health services to children and families enrolled in the program

-• Identifying key health needs and interventions for children in collaboration with the Family Success team
+• Identifying key health needs and interventions for children in collaboration with the family engagement team

-• Managing the early intervention referral process for children, as well as delivery of services, in coordination with Family Success teams
+• Managing the early intervention referral process for children, as well as delivery of services, in coordination with Family Success team

 • Communicating with parents and lead meetings where difficult issues arise